- Rate Movie[Total: 6 Average: 3.7]

 |Budget: $100 million||Financed by: Constantin Films|

-Pompeii was financed by the German based Constantin Films with a $100 million budget.
+The budget for Pompeii was $100 million and it was financed by the German based Constantin Films.
 Summit handled worldwide pre-sales and took the project to Cannes in 2011 and Pompeii quickly sold out in every territory.
 The successful pre-sales to distributors covered the bulk of the movie’s financing.
 Even with distributors paying through the roof for this would-be blockbuster, Pompeii posted a $6 million loss for Constantin (which also came from their animated Tarzan, which wasn’t released theatrically in the US) after its weak global box office take.

 Summit was originally set to distribute the picture stateside, but the company was absolved into Lionsgate in January 2012 and FilmDistrict eventually acquired US rights.
 In late 2013, FilmDistrict was shuttered and absolved into Focus.
 FilmDistrict used Sony’s distribution resources (under the TriStar label) with all P&A expenses covered by FilmDistrict, to release Pompeii.

-Pompeii was dated for release on February 21 and would bow against 3 Days To Kill.
+Pompeii was dated for release on February 21 and bowed against 3 Days To Kill.
 Terrible reviews, coupled with generic marketing that pushed the disaster spectacle and showed little of characters or anything audiences could connect to, resulted in soft tracking under $15 million for the weekend.
-Pompeii posted a poor $10,340,823 weekend — placing #3 for the frame led by The Lego Movie in its third session.
-It posted a steep 58.1% second frame decline to $4,331,431 and sank 63.2% in its third weekend to $1,593,629 and promptly lost most of its theater count.
+Pompeii posted a poor $10,340,823 — placing #3 for the frame led by The Lego Movie in its third session.
+It sank 58.1% in its second frame to $4,331,431 and sank 63.2% in its third session to $1,593,629 and promptly lost most of its theater count.
 The domestic run ended with only $23,219,748.
 FilmDistrict would see back about $12.7 million after theaters take their percentage of the gross, which is far less than their P&A spend.

 Pompeii did mediocre business in most overseas markets.
 Bona distributed for the China release and it made an ok $15,630,00 and a gross of $11,318,555 in Russia were the only respectable showings for Pompeii.
 Constantin distributed in Germany to a poor $3.5 million.
 The offshore cume was $94,611,883, across many distributors.